-You've got one of those horrible colds -- the kind that makes you feel like your head is stuffed with cotton and someone has replaced your nose with a drippy, leaky faucet.
-On top of the congestion, fatigue, and general misery, it feels like someone is sitting on the area around your nose, eyes, and cheeks.
-Your sinuses are under pressure, and they're driving you crazy.
+You've got a bad cold, the kind that makes you feel like your head is stuffed with cotton and your nose is a drippy, leaky faucet.
+On top of the congestion, your sinuses feel like they’re under pressure.

-Until your cold and your sinus pain have bid you a final farewell, you can try one of these remedies to relieve sinus pain and pressure.
+Until your cold goes away, you can try one of these remedies to ease the sinus pain and pressure.